 2. Build relationships with your customers

 Build relationships with your customers that go beyond Frequent Flyer Programmes.
 Focus on meeting specific customer needs and forge a bond with them throughout the whole journey.
-When you invest in meeting customer needs that go beyond merely transactions – you place the emphasis on their lifetime value with you, and the true value they bring to the business.
-The end goal is for you to become their preferred lifetime flying partner and a business they trust to deliver consistent levels of customer service quality.
+When you invest in meeting customer needs that go beyond mere transactions – you place the emphasis on their lifetime value with you, and the true value they bring to the business.
+The end goal is for you to become their preferred lifetime flying partner and a business they trust to deliver consistent levels of quality customer service.

 3. Act as one

-All of these points highlighted above are only possible when stakeholders work as one.
+All of the points highlighted above are only possible when stakeholders work as one.